garnaat/remora/README.md

 * Not particularly well thought out
 * Not well-tested
 * Almost guaranteed to break in the future
+* Not supported in any way by the AWSCLI team

 You really shouldn't use this library.
 Really.